sound-eng/system-eye/README.md

 Use external auido interface, input 1 - measurement mic, input 2 - reference signal.
 Select correct audio interface in Preferences;
 Send the same reference signal to input 2 and to measured system (use some kind of split).
+Use level indicator in the left bottom corner to make sure you get two distinct signals on reference and measurement channels.

 ### AutoDelay